JignasP/3D-Object-Generator/README.md

 # 3D-Object-Generator

-A blender addon to create 3d models with text prompt .
+A blender addon to create 3d models with text prompt.